ethereum/ethereum-org-website/src/content/developers/tutorials/how-to-use-manticore-to-find-smart-contract-bugs/index.md

 ---
 title: How to use Manticore to find bugs in smart contracts
-description: How to use Manticore to automatically find bugs in smart contracts.
+description: How to use Manticore to automatically find bugs in smart contracts
 author: Trailofbits
 lang: en
 sidebar: true